Service Dog For Veterans Redding, CA

 About Service Dogs for Veterans

-Yes, PAVE is an accredited member of Assistance Dogs International.
-This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
-Only three organizations in Oregon are currently accredited members.
+Yes, PAVE can be accredited to Assistance Dogs International.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three Oregon organizations currently hold accreditation.

 PAVE requires approximately $42,000 per dog.
 This includes ongoing support and training.